BTAkademi-Frontend-Development/vi-hafta-odev-poghosyantatevik/README.md

 - JavaScript'te primitive types ve reference types kavramlarını araştırınız.
 Bu sınıflandırmalara dahil olan türleri sıralayınız.

+  :dart:  **Primitive types or values**

+  - string
+  - number
+  - boolean
+  - undefined
+  - null
+  - symbol (ES6)

+  The size of a primitive value is fixed, therefore, JavaScript stores the primitive value on the stack.
+  When you assign a variable that stores a primitive value to another, the value stored in the variable is created and copied into the new variable.

+  let x = 5;

+  let y = x;

+  y = 20;

+  console.log(x); // 5

+  console.log(y); // 20

+  as **x** and **y** have no relationship, when you change the value stored in the **y** variable, the value of the **x** variable doesn’t change.

+  **Reference types**

+  - Objects
+  - Arrays
+  - functions(arrays and functions are also objects)

+      The size of a reference value is dynamic so JS stores the reference value on the heap.

+      Vriable that stores an object is accessed by reference.

+      When you assign a reference value from one variable to another, the value stored in the variable is also copied into the location of the new variable.

+The difference is that the values stored in both variables now are the address of the actual object stored on the heap.
+As a result, both variables are referencing the same object.

+const a = {surname: 'Adams'};

+const b = a;

+b.surname = 'Johnson';

+console.log(a); // 'Johnson';

 - 'for in' ve 'for of' döngülerini açıklayınız ve örneklerle destekleyiniz.

 - 'for' ve 'while' döngüleri ile ilgili örnekler yapınız.